 Anyone starting a course in the 2020-21 academic year will still pay 'home' student fees (i.e. the same as UK students) and have access to student loans.

 In June 2020, the UK government announced that EU, other EEA and Swiss nationals will no longer be eligible for home fee status or financial support from Student Finance England for courses starting in the 2021-22 academic year.
-This does not apply to Irish nationals, or anyone who benefits from Citizens’ Rights under the EU Withdrawal Agreement, EEA EFTA Separation Agreement or Swiss Citizens’ Rights Agreement.
+This does not apply to Irish nationals; anyone who benefits from Citizens’ Rights under the EU Withdrawal Agreement, EEA EFTA Separation Agreement or Swiss Citizens’ Rights Agreement; or anyone with pre-settled status or settled status.

 If you are from the UK, you may be able to apply for a postgraduate loan for our MA Theatre Lab.
 Visit www.gov.uk for more details.